 We’ll start with build!

 Many of you know about HIFIMAN’s build issues over the last few years.
 The older production run of the original HE400i was flawless.
-I had demoed the headphone on countless occasions, and there were never any problems with it.
+I had demoed the headphone on countless occasions, and there were never any problems with them.

 A year or so later, I started reading that people were having problems with the headband yokes, and I was puzzled as to why.
 I had never had any issues with the model I demoed, so I started digging.
 What I found out was that HIFIMAN began outsourcing cheaper materials and it made sense; the newer batches were poorly built and thus they broke down over a shorter period of time.